Roots of Change Breaks Ground with Sustainable Food Summit

 It was truly thrilling to witness so many smart, committed individuals sharing information and resources.
 I look forward to seeing the good work that is sure to come out of this summit.

 Vanessa is a food writer and chef based in Oakland, California.
-She is the coauthor of Heirloom Beans: Great recipes for dips and spreads, soups and stews, salads, and salsas, and much more from Rancho Gordo.
-(Chronicle 2008).
-She works as a consultant with Straus Communications on food, agriculture, and environmental issues.
+She is the author of the forthcoming book, DIY Delicious: Recipes and Ideas for Simple Food From Scratch (Chronicle, Fall 2010) and coauthor of Heirloom Beans (Chronicle 2008).
+She works as a consultant with HavenBMedia on food, agriculture, and environmental issues.
 She blogs about food policy and healthy cooking for EcoSalon and her own blog, Vanessa Barrington, and she thinks the world would be a better place if more people cooked real food more often.
+Read more >